-A Mother’s Day Gift Guide for Catholic Moms
+A Shopping Guide for Catholic Mother’s Day Gifts

-Mother’s Day is coming right up (May 9th this year) and while I am certainly looking forward to celebrating my motherhood (I’ll take that breakfast in bed, yes please!), I also relish the opportunity to honor the moms in my life.
-Here are some ideas of gifts that I’m sharing with Catholic moms:
+Mother’s Day is coming right up (May 9th this year) and while I am certainly looking forward to celebrating my motherhood (I’ll take that breakfast in bed, please), I also relish the opportunity to honor the moms in my life.
+Here are some ideas of Catholic Mother’s Day gifts I’m sharing with the moms I love:

-There’s this line from a T.S.
-Eliot poem that I’ve always loved — “I have measured out my life with coffee spoons” — but in response I say, “Well, Mr. Eliot, I have measured out my life in post-it notes.”
-Is it just me, or is that a mom thing?
+There’s a line from a T.S.
+Eliot poem that I’ve always loved: “I have measured out my life with coffee spoons.”
+In response, I say, “well, Mr. Eliot, I have measured out my life in post-it notes.”
+It is just me, or is that a mom thing?
 A note on the refrigerator with grocery items needed, a note scrunched up in the bottom of my purse reminding me of my children’s next dentist appointments, a note stuffed in my pocket reminding me of a vacation idea to run by my husband.
-A journal like this one is the antidote to the post-it-note proliferation that threatens to overtake my home.
-And if a place to corral various lists isn’t what the moms in your life need, this beautiful notebook can be used in many other ways, from documenting special “mom moments,” to writing prayers, to reflecting on the happenings of the day.

-When in doubt, candles are my go-to gift for many occasions.
-They smell good, they add warmth and light to a home, and the flickering flame reminds us of Christ’s light, ever present in our hearts.
-Giving a candle to a mom is a simple way to add a touch of luxury and sensory delight to her everyday… and what mom doesn’t deserve some delight?
+When in doubt, I like to give Catholic moms gifts that work well in their space—and candles are a perfect choice!
+They smell lovely, add warmth and light to a home, and the flickering flame reminds us of Christ’s light, ever-present in our hearts.
+Giving a saint candle to a mom is a simple way to add a touch of luxury and sensory delight to her everyday routine, and what mom doesn’t deserve some delight?

 Mary is the Queen of Mothers, and this little statue draws immediate attention to that fact with its portrayal of Our Lady gathering little children into her arms.
-At just about six inches in height and hand-sculpted in Poland, this piece of art can be a reminder to Catholic moms that motherhood is a sacred calling, and that we have a heavenly mother to whom we can turn in our times of trouble.
+Hand-sculpted in Poland and standing at about six inches in height, this piece of art can be a reminder to new and experienced Catholic moms that motherhood is a sacred calling, and that we have a heavenly mother to whom we can turn in our times of trouble.

-Mother’s Day is the perfect opportunity to express gratitude and love for the women in your life who have nurtured you into being, and a beautiful gift is a tangible way to say thank you.
-I hope that your gift-giving this year fills you with joyful gratitude as you show your love and appreciation through giving.
+Mother’s Day is the perfect opportunity to express gratitude and love for the women in your life who have nurtured you, and a beautiful gift is a tangible way to say thank you.
+I hope that these beautiful Catholic Mother’s Day gifts fill you with joyful gratitude, as you show your love and appreciation to the ones you hold dear.
 Happy Mother’s Day, friends!